gramlogic/essays/ior/outline_details.md

     * A distinction between reality and its representation.
     * Not reality vs. fantasy
     * Two systems of texts that both claim to be non-fiction
+    * Add here a note about Borges's protagonists?

 * Note that we are drawn in to the perspective of the protagonists